Am0rphous/Awesome/Gaming On Linux.md

 - [GameMode](https://github.com/FeralInteractive/gamemode) - Optimise Linux system performance on demand
 - [gamingonlinux.com](https://www.gamingonlinux.com/)
   - [Statistics](https://www.gamingonlinux.com/users/statistics/)
+- [Linux Game Server Managers](https://linuxgsm.com/) - The command-line tool for quick, simple deployment and management of Linux dedicated game servers.
 - [Lutris](https://github.com/lutris/lutris) - Open Source gaming platform for GNU/Linux. [lutris.net](https://lutris.net/)
-- [moonlight-stream.org ](https://moonlight-stream.org/) - " Moonlight allows you to play your PC games on almost any device, whether you're in another room or miles away from your gaming rig."
+- [Moonlight](https://moonlight-stream.org/) - " Moonlight allows you to play your PC games on almost any device, whether you're in another room or miles away from your gaming rig."
   - [Moonlight-qt](https://github.com/moonlight-stream/moonlight-qt) - GameStream client for PCs (Windows, Mac, Linux, and Steam Link)
+  - [Sunshine](https://github.com/LizardByte/Sunshine) - Self-hosted game stream host for Moonlight.
 - [Phoenicis PlayOnLinux](https://github.com/PhoenicisOrg/phoenicis) - Software which allows you to easily install and use numerous games and apps designed to run with Windows. [phoenicis.org](https://phoenicis.org/)
 - [Play.it](https://forge.dotslashplay.it/play.it) - an easy way to install commercial games on GNU/Linux - [Downloads](https://forge.dotslashplay.it/play.it/downloads)
   - [play.it library and wrapper](https://forge.dotslashplay.it/play.it/scripts) - This is the main repository, providing ./play.it library and the "play.it" command.